MoYusuf5/eng130_business_week/README.md

 - An elevator pitch is a brief way of introducing yourself, getting across key points and forming a connection with someone
 - 30 seconds to 2 minutes, roughly the same time it takes to ride an elevator with someone
 - Highlighting achievements
+- Use buzzwords
 - Tone
 - Body language

+### What is DevOps?
+- Devops is a method to deliver your application while splitting the responsibility and workload
+- Integrates developers and operations teams in order to improve collaboration and productivity

+### Roles of a DevOps Engineer?
+- Building and setting up new development tools and infrastructure
+- Understanding the needs of stakeholders
+- Testing and examining code
+- Planning out projects

+### How Does DevOps Benefit a Business?
+- Improves office collaboration and communication
+- Solves problems faster
+- Communication with clients improve

 ### What is Agile?
 - Agile is a methodology where you go through continuous small improvements through frequent releases